 Later, Clay finds underground tunnels that lead to Jason’s lair where his sister, Whitney (Amanda Righetti), is being held captive.
 “Tunnels?
 Lair?
 Captive?”
 I get that they’re trying to reinvent Jason as a more cunning killer but why build elaborate traps and hold people hostage?
 I think they allude that Whitney reminds Jason of his mother, but they don’t really go into it cuz stories suck.
 It’s way more important that we see Jason as John Rambo.

 Jason has motivation but not enough to explain why he’s gone to such great lengths to get revenge.
 “Did his mother make traps around camp?”
 “Did he build these tunnels to hide or better his ability to sneak up on people?”
 I’m actually interested but given no explanation.
 The more I think about it, I would have been okay with a smarter Jason if we learned more about him.
-But no. That stuff isn’t as fun as blood and boobs.
-So blah, blah, everyone dies but Clay and Whitney.
+Apparently, that stuff isn’t as fun as blood and boobs.
+Blah, blah, everyone dies but Clay and Whitney.
 They dump Jason’s body into Crystal Lake and he jumps back up for one last jump scare.
-RIP slasher movies.

-What a soulless pile of schlock.
 I can’t believe the Freddy vs. Jason writers wrote this film.
 I mean, that film was no masterpiece but at least it was fun.
 This film is all turn off the lights no smiling for ninety minutes.
-It’s well-made film from a production standpoint but terrible from a creative standpoint.
+It’s a well-made film from a production standpoint but terrible from a creative standpoint.
 Then again, it worked out for Platinum Dunes.
-The film was solid at the box office for its opening weekend and ultimately made a profit.
+The film was solid at the box office for its opening weekend and made a profit.

-But no one remembers this film.
+But no one talks about this film outside of the die-hard fans.
 That’s because it came out just as torture porn was passing the torch to found footage.
 If not for the built-in label, no doubt it would have been a bomb.
 Slasher films were becoming a dying breed and the gates were opening for a better breed of horror films.
-Which leads to the answer of my original question.
+Which leads to the answer to my original question.
 “Did we as a society ever need slasher films?”

 I think horror films, like any film, reflect the times.
 So I think for the late 1970s and 1980s, slasher films made sense.
 In the 70s, they were part of the rebellious spirit of anti-studio director-driven films.
 In the 80s, they rebelled against the tightly wound family values of Reagan’s America.
-In the 90s, Scream was one last cynical stab at a genre that had become comical, and in the 2000s, it died.
-RIP.
+In the 90s, Scream was a cynical stab at a genre that had become a parody of itself, and in the late 2000s, the light faded.